-The Government Digital Transformation Bill 2021 proposes to anchor ‘whole-of-government’ ICT functions and powers within the Department of Information and Communications Technology to facilitate digital transformation within the public sector.
-The Bill proposes to provide an avenue for all ICT managers of public bodies’ collective voices to be heard in contributing to the development of this country digitally.
+The Proposed Digital Government Bill 2021 proposes to anchor ‘whole-of-government’ ICT functions and powers within the Department of Information and Communications Technology to facilitate digital transformation within the public sector.
+The proposed Bill provide an avenue for all ICT managers of public bodies’ collective voices to be heard in contributing to the development of this country digitally.

 - Establishment of a governance structure for whole-of-government approach for digital transformation within public service;